 Do you know the saying: “Jack of all trades, master of none”?
 It …

 Technology continues to advance.
 It has become a significant part of our lives …

 The competition of big IT companies for a share in the cloud services …

-This is the best way to be up to date with what we are doing.
-Don’t worry – you will get a message with all the news from us once a month only.
+This is the best way to stay up to date with what we are doing.
+Don’t worry – you’ll only get one message a month.
 Join our community!

-You can always… rite us.
+You can always… rite to us.
 Get it?
 Rite us!
 OK, maybe it’s not so funny.
-But do rite us anyway!
-No, it’s not a robot you’re talking with here – Michał, Oliwia or other Rite NRG peeps will answer you.
+But do rite to us anyway!
+No, it’s not a robot you’re talking with here – Michał, Oliwia or the Rite NRG team will come straight back to you.

 We build, develop and deploy offsite teams.
 Rite people.
 Rite skills.
 That’s what creates Rite NRG.